March 27th, 2026

 2. Cross‑platform support (Mac, Windows, Linux)

-Git + Makefile commands are now supported from the Web App for:
+By Git repo + By File commands are now supported from the Web App for:

 • Mac